 6. Routinely review & revise the calendar

 The great thing about using a digital calendar tool is that they’re completely flexible, allowing you to make any changes as you need.
 Continuously refer to the calendar to make sure everything is flowing properly with due dates being met.
-It’s natural to make adjustments to your original timeline as the project progresses.
+It’s natural to make adjustments to your original timeline as the project activities progress.

 5 best project calendar templates